chaoss/website/Community/News/community_manager_use_case.md

-For Augur, I think the interface changes that enable comparisons and adjust the level of self apparent ways to compress or expand the time, as per the Google examples, are at the top of the list of things that will make Augur more useful for Kate and other community managers.
+For Augur, I think the interface changes that enable comparisons and adjust the level of self apparent ways to compress or expand the time, as per the Google examples, are at the top of the list of things that will make Augur more useful for community managers.
 Feedback on these notes will be helpful.
 I think the new committers to committers ratio is important, as well as enabling comparisons across projects in the bubble graphs as well.
 Transparency of data sources and